 There are many reasons why companies need to use your personal information these days.
 It could be that they need to keep your information on file to help manage services they provide for you, for marketing purposes or because you’ve entered a competition.

-Since implementing the GDPR, if a company wants to use your personal details for any purpose, they need to tell you why and ask your permission first.
-That means, for instance, if you’ve allowed your details to be stored to enter a competition, the company isn’t allowed to use those details to send you marketing materials unless you’ve also agreed to that as well.
+Since implementing the GDPR, if a company wants to use your personal details in certain ways, they need to tell you why and ask your permission first.
+Not all actions potentially taken with personal data by an organisation requires prior permission.
+In certain circumstances though, permission from the data’s owner does become a requirement.
+For instance, if you’ve allowed your details to be stored to enter a competition, the company isn’t allowed to use those details to send you marketing materials unless you’ve also agreed to that as well.

-During the course of this article, we’ll consider what types of data breaches can happen, the harm they can lead to and how much compensation you could receive.
+Within this guide, we’ll consider what types of data breaches can happen, the harm they can lead to and how much breach of data compensation you could receive.
 We’ll also look at an example of a recent Virgin Media data breach.
 In addition, we’ll provide details of how the ICO could investigate and fine a company if your data is leaked.

 Here at Legal Expert, we always advise that you start a claim as soon as you’re able to.
 By doing so, it’ll be easier for you to recall how things happened and the effect the data breach had on you.
 Also, solicitors will generally find it easier to collect evidence from substantiating your claim the sooner they’re able to start the claims process.